CAD. Computer aided design.

 < Collective Intelligence.
 Mankind's Emerging World in Cyberspace. by Pierre Lévy.
 Cambridge, Perseus Books,

 - Cooperation is basic in music.
 Contemporary music, hip-hop for example, tends to merge the roles of producer and author ([Moorefield] p.XIV).

 - Cooperation between artists and technicians (notably, programmers) is never easy.
 See, as for the 1960's, the comments of Nick Lambert.

 - [Cocquerez] deals with neural cooperation in his neuromimetical approach ov vision (10 pages).

 < Plowing the Dark by Richard Powers ( Vintage 2001).
 A novel in a computer graphics and VR corporation.

 < JPod, by Douglas Copland (2006), a novel on this issue.
 (French translation, Au Diable Vauvert 2010).

 Cooperative work in the Multicast project, by Oliver Auber.
 Connected by network, the participants were each mastering a small part of the final image, and modified it to enhance the global result.

-Some examples of digital art projects, where cooperation is particularly called for:
+Some examples of digital art projects, where cooperation is particularly

 - Network works, by Olivier Auber,